How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 One of the longest-running and ridiculously funny shows is “Downtown no Gaki no Tsukai ya Arahende!!“ These guys love over-the-top gross humor and pranks.

-What’s more, Team Gaki is a fan-based project dedicated to translating and subtitling the shows into English for your enjoyment… er, I mean, for your Japanese study.
+What’s more, Team Gaki is a fan-based project dedicated to translating and subtitling the shows into English for your enjoyment… er, I mean, Japanese study.

-With all these recommended resources, you’re ready to start watching Japanese TV for sure!
+With all these recommended resources, you’re ready to watch Japanese TV online.

 You can choose to do so on your smartphone, laptop or television, so the world is really your oyster.